 Included throughout the book are ideas for stories or story elements based on the content and available for the readers' use.

 Karen A. Wyle is an award-winning appellate attorney with more than thirty years' experience.
 A cum laude graduate of Harvard Law School, she worked for law firms and the California Court of Appeal before establishing her solo practice in Bloomington, Indiana.
 Wyle has filed amicus briefs in the U.S. Supreme Court and seven state supreme courts.
-She has also written and published five novels.
-One-quarter of her novel Division is set a near-future courtroom.
+She has also written and published seven novels.
+One-quarter of her novel Division is set in a near-future courtroom.